 What is the process of applying for a tax identification number in Poland and what is it called?

-As of 1 September 2011, Poland issues TINs (NIP number) to other entities, which are subject to registration (i.e. individuals, legal persons, individuals not having legal personality and other entities) provided that, according to the Polish legislation, they are defined as taxpayers or payers of social security or health insurance contributions.
+As of 1 September 2011, Poland issues TINs (NIP number) to other entities, which are subject to registration (i.e., individuals, legal persons, individuals not having legal personality and other entities) provided that, according to the Polish legislation, they are defined as taxpayers or payers of social security or health insurance contributions.

 The procedure consists in submitting an identification application using the NIP-7 form at the Tax Office.
 Applicants are required to confirm their personal data by presenting their passport or ID card.
-The Tax Office will grant the applicant a NIP number within 3 days of receiving a correctly filled identification application.
+The Tax Office will grant the applicant a NIP number within 3 days of receiving a correctly filled in identification application.
 No fee is required.

 Are there any other registrations required in Poland?

-The company should be registered with several other institutions (e.g. the Tax Office for income tax or VAT purposes, or ZUS for social security purposes).
+The company should be registered with several other institutions (e.g., the Tax Office for income tax or VAT purposes, or ZUS for social security purposes).